soccerGB/MSIExperiment/Readme.md

-# Experiments on proxying MSI requests proxying in a Windows agent node on a DC/OS cluster deployed on Azure
+# Proxying MSI requests inside a DC/OS's Windows agent node on Azure

    This experiment was to find a way to access [Azure's Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service) endpoint (http:// 169.254.169.254) from app containers through a dedicated proxy container.
 The experiment below shows this can be done with appropriate request forwading and routing setup on a DC/OS Windows agent node running WindowsServerCore:1709 build.